About Me, The Director’s Cut

-> Ok, so what does my irrational fear of sharks have to do with the “story-itis curse”?
+Ok, so what does my irrational fear of sharks have to do with the “story-itis curse”?
 JAWS, that’s what!
 That damn Jaws movie.
 I couldn’t go in the swimming pool after I saw that movie!
-Thank goodness it was at the end of the summer.
+Thank goodness it was the end of the summer.
 Crazy, I know…the pool, for goodness sake.
-But fear is what it is .
+But fear is what it is.
 I could see there were no sharks.
-I knew there would never be a shark in that pool.
-But my mind was still screaming at me to, “get the hell outta there, dummy!”
+I knew there would never, ever be a shark in that pool.
+Probably.
+But my mind was still screaming at me to “get the hell outta there, dummy!”

 Number two is even worse.

-The truth is, I don’t like any movie where the danger absolutely can’t be dispatched, where you can’t kill the bad guy.
-It’s the thought of it that’s so terrifying to me, that there’s this thing coming to get you that you have no hopes of destroying.
-In that respect, the zombies aren’t really as bad as Jason, Freddie Krueger or Michael Myers*.
+The truth is, I don’t like any movie where the danger can’t be eradicated, where you can’t kill the bad guy.
+That’s the thought that’s so terrifying to me, that there’s this thing coming to get you that you have no hopes of destroying.
+In that respect, zombies aren’t really as bad as Jason, Freddie Krueger or Michael Myers*.
 At least you can shoot a zombie in the head.
-But I just hate it when the guy falls off the building and he’s impaled on a post or something and then they look over the side and he’s gone!
+But I just hate it when the guy falls off the building and he’s impaled on the really spiky post of a wrought iron fence that’s oddly close to the house and then they look over the side – and he’s gone!
 How horrifying is that ?
 (And even at the end of the movie, you know he’s coming back in the next movie.
 There’s always a next movie.
 Even if it’s 10 years later, there is a next movie.)
-I can’t watch those at all.
-But zombie movies are almost as bad.
+I can’t watch those at all, but zombie movies are almost as bad.
 I mean, it’s a reanimated corpse!
 How do you kill (re-kill?) a corpse?

 Logically, I know there’s nothing that will reanimate dead tissue and make it walk around and want to eat your brains.